Matt-Ord/slate/README.md

 ## Features

-- **Composable Primitives**: Use diagonal, truncated, COO, and other bases to build complex matrix representations.
+- **Composable Primitives**: Use diagonal, truncated, transformed, and other bases to build complex matrix representations.
 - **Hierarchical Basis**: A modular and hierarchical approach to represent matrices and tensors.
 - **Automatic Transformations**: Seamlessly switch between different matrix representations.
 - **Sparse Representation**: Handle large, sparse matrices in an intuitive way.